liyu1990/slgnn/README.md

 --------------
 Before uploading the code, we reproduced the experimental results in our paper, as shown in the "logging" folder.

-The experimental results were achieved in the following environment:
+The experimental results were achieved with the following environment:

 @ Dependencies:
 - [python](https://www.python.org/) (3.7.13)